Codeception/codeception.github.com/guides/03-AcceptanceTests.md

 $I->see('Welcome, Davert!');
 ```

-**This scenario can be performed either by PhpBrowser or by a "real" browser through WebDriver**.
+**This scenario can be performed either by PhpBrowser or by a real browser through WebDriver**.

 | | PhpBrowser | WebDriver |
 | --- | --- | --- |